• Skip to main content

 Other Items

-Get the Nano if you’re going No Bag.
-Get an Ultralite if you have a bag.
-When my sister joined the Israeli Defense Forces, I gave her a packtowl.
-She was shocked when she took a shower, used it, hung it dry on a clothesline under the sun, only to come back 8 minutes later and find it 100% dry.
+Get a PackTowl.
+When my sister joined the Israeli Defense Forces, I gave her one of those.
+She was shocked when she used it after a shower, hung it dry on a clothesline under the sun, and found it 100% dry exactly 8 minutes later.
+If I stay out in the wild, I’ll take a Packtowl Ultralite.

-I use the KOOLSTOF.
-It’s the perfect example of minimalism.
-Takes little space.
-Super lightweight.
-Holds your bills and cards tight.
-Always springs back to its original shape, even after years.
-Passes through airport security without upsetting the metal detector.
-And looks awesome.
-By the way, there are much cheaper carbon fiber money clips on Amazon that look identical.
+For the past couple of years, I have been using a KOOLSTOF money clip.
+It takes little space, it’s super lightweight, it holds your bills and cards tight and always springs back to its original shape, it passes through airport security without upsetting the metal detector, and it looks awesome.
+By the way, there are cheaper carbon fiber money clips on Amazon.

 Rescue Whistle

-• No moving parts!
-Pea-less design to eliminate the risk of jamming/freezing.
-Also eliminates the rattle when you walk ;)
+- Pea-less design to eliminate the risk of jamming/freezing (no moving parts).
+Also blows when wet, and eliminates rattle when walking.

-• Doesn’t take a lot of breath.
-Fell and broke your ribs?
+- Doesn’t take a lot of breath.
+Fell and broke a rib?
 You won’t be able to give a hard blow.
 You want to turn heads with minimal lung effort.

 Good options that checks all the above:

 P.S.
-Every woman should have one in her purse.
-Bad guys don’t like attention being drawn to them.
+Every woman should have one in her purse, even back at home when not traveling.
+Bad guys are everywhere, and they hate attention drawn.

-P.S.#2 Those whistles scream like a banshee.
+P.S.#2 These whistles scream like a banshee.
 They’ll leave your ears ringing.
 Use only in emergencies!
-Anyone around will hate you for deafening them.
+Anyone around will hate you.

 P.S #3 The universal distress signal is three consecutive blasts.
 Wait 20-30 seconds before you repeat the blast pattern.
 By the way, one blast means “Where are you?”, two blasts “Come to me”, and three is “Help”.